nineninesix-ai/KaniTTS-Finetune-pipeline/README.md

 ### Dataset Loading Issues
 - Ensure your HuggingFace token has access to the dataset
 - Check column names in `dataset_config.yaml` match your dataset
-- Verify dataset was tokenized with Nano Codec (4 layers + encoded_len)
+- Verify dataset was tokenized with NanoCodec (4 layers + encoded_len)
 - Use `make test-config` to validate config files

 ### Training Errors